notjedi/notjedi.github.io/_posts/2021-07-11-elliptic-curve-cryptography.md

 <br>
 ## Elliptic Curves

-Elliptic curves generally have a mathematical form of <code>y<sup>2</sup> = x<sup>3</sup> + ax + b</code>, so any point on the curve will satisfy this equation.
+Elliptic curves generally have a mathematical form of <code>y<sup>2</sup> = x<sup>3</sup> + ax + b</code>.
 Your public key is just a point on this curve.
-In case of Bitcoin, it uses a standard called [secp256k1](https://www.secg.org/sec2-v2.pdf) in which `a=0` and `b=7` so the equation ends up as <code>y<sup>2</sup> = x<sup>3</sup> + 7</code>.
+In case of Bitcoin, it uses a standard called [secp256k1](https://www.secg.org/sec2-v2.pdf) in which `a=0` and `b=7` so the equation ends up as
+<code>y<sup>2</sup> = x<sup>3</sup> + 7</code>.
 See Bitcoin [wiki](https://en.bitcoin.it/wiki/Secp256k1) for more info.

 Elliptic curves are symmetric along their x-axis - this means that given point `x` on the x-axis, the corresponding points on the y-axis are `y` and `-y`.
 This property is smartly used in Bitcoin addresses to save transaction fees.
 Originally Bitcoin used "uncompressed" public keys in which your public key is both the `x` and `y` coordinate of a point.
 But later, using this property, it introduced a new "compressed" key format that lets you save data (as the public key is reduced to half of it's size by omiting the y coordinate) and thus save transaction fees.
 See [bitcoin-book](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch04.asciidoc#compressed-public-keys) on how compressed keys are represented.

 <center>